dwha/SimpleCudaNeuralNet/README.md

 ﻿# SimpleCudaNeuralNet
 This is for studying both neural network and CUDA.

 I focused on simplicity and conciseness while coding.
 It is a self-studying result for better understanding of back-propagation algorithm.
-It'd be good if this C++ code fragment helps someone who has an interest in deep learning. [cs231n](http://cs231n.stanford.edu/2017/syllabus) from stanford is a good starting point.
+It'd be good if this C++ code fragment helps someone who has an interest in deep learning.
+[CS231n](http://cs231n.stanford.edu/2017/syllabus) from Stanford provides a good starting point to learn deep learning.

 ## Status
 #### Weight layers (w/ He initialization)